TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-12-11-new-in-symplify-3-statie-generators.md

 _lectures/2018-01-30-use-open-source-statie-for-open-blogging.md
 ```

-When set up propperly, you get this file in generated code:
+When setup properly, you get this file in generated code:

 ```bash
 2018/01/30/use-open-source-statie-for-open-blogging